lukaszmichalskii/technical-documentation-analyzer/MANUAL.md

 > [main] INFO CoreNLP - Starting server...
 > [main] INFO CoreNLP - StanfordCoreNLPServer listening at /[0:0:0:0:0:0:0:0]:9000
 > ```
-> CoreNLPServer might not be detected on Windows OS, this is known issue and is actively investigated.

 #### NER model configuration